dpc-sdp/myvic-components/README.md

 ## Component Overview

-All components have been developed with [Vue](https://vuejs.org/) as part of the [Your Victoria](https://github.com/dpc-sdp/yourvictoria-vic-gov-au) repository and aligned to the existing [Ripple](https://github.com/dpc-sdp/ripple) component library.
+All components have been developed with [Vue](https://vuejs.org/) as part of the [MyVic-Components](https://github.com/dpc-sdp/myvic-components) repository and aligned to the existing [Ripple](https://github.com/dpc-sdp/ripple) component library.
 Components are published to NPM, ready to be used directly in any Vue JS application.